How to choose a solar kit

 1) the solar panel

 2) the solar inverter

 To keep things simple, there are THREE basic types of solar panel: XL-size, standard-size, and premium.

-XL-size solar panels are the most powerful because they have physically larger dimensions, generally 80 inches by 40 inches.
-That adds about one foot to the size.
+XL-size solar panels are the most powerful because they have physically larger dimensions, generally more than 80 inches by 40 inches.
+That adds about one or two feet to the size.
 XL-panels usually offer the best value in terms of price and performance.
 These panels are considered commercial-grade, designed for larger roofs and ground mounts.
 They typically provide more power and are a better value with a lower price.
 They have similar manufacture, testing and warranty as other panels.
 If you have the space to fit XL-panels, they usually offer the best deal.

 Premium panels are generally standard-sized, but they can vary a few inches in height or width.
 Premium simply means they are more efficient because they generate more power per square inch.
 However, the premium panels can cost 30% to 50% more for the greater efficiency.
 If the roof space is limited, then a premium panel may be the way to go.